What are the test points for a building ball valve?

 Although most ball valves are manually operated, they can also be motorised for remote control or robotic operation.

-When should a ball valve be used?
+When should a ball valve be used ?

 The ball valve is widely used in the construction industry, in fluid transport networks in plumbing and HVAC.

-It is used, for example, for the installation and assembly of water pipes, the installation and assembly of a boiler, or for the installation of a radiator or heating system.
+t is used, for example, for the installation and assembly of water pipes, the installation and assembly of a boiler, or for the installation of a radiator or heating system.

 Ball valves are used in industrial applications in various sectors.
-Chemicals, foodstuffs, mechanical engineering, industry, these valves can be used in installations where water, oil or gas is flowing.
+Chemicals, foodstuffs, mechanical engineering, industry, these valves can be used in installations where water, oil or gas is flowing..
 They also play an important role in energy and environmental engineering.

 What are the test points of a ball valve?